northeastern-rc/rc-public-documentation/docs/source/classroom/class_use.rst

 **How long do my students have access to Discovery?**

-Students will have access to Discovery for the full duration of the class, and then for one term following the end of the class.
+Students will have access to Discovery for the full duration of the class.
 If they want to continue to have access to Discovery after that time period, they'll need to request an individual account.

 **How do I get an account on Discovery?**